 Online fantasy sports betting is legal in Ohio thanks to legislation signed into law by Governor John Kasich in December of 2017.
 House Bill 132 formally legalized fantasy sports betting and established a variety of consumer protection measures designed to keep customers’ funds safe, ensure fair games and provide resources to address problem gambling.

-Some of those regulations include:
+Some of the key regulations governing fantasy sports in Ohio include:

 - Prohibiting participation among people who could have a conflict of interest (such as athletes and officials involved in sporting events that are the subject of a fantasy contest)

-- Establishing voluntary self-exclusion programs
+- Fantasy operators must maintain voluntary self-exclusion programs

 For years prior to the enactment of this law, fantasy sites operated freely throughout Ohio in an uncertain legal climate.
 Existing law at the time outlawed online gambling, but fantasy sports were able to operate in Ohio thanks to a federal law called the Unlawful Internet Gambling Enforcement Act of 2006 which specifically exempted fantasy sports from being classified as gambling.